strongloop/strongloop.com2/_posts/2019-05-22-hackerjs-meetup-june-12.md

 ---
 layout: post
-title: HackerJS Meetup on June 12 at the Hacker Dojo!
+title: Learn About Mashr and Puppeteer at the next HackerJS Meetup (June 12 at the Hacker Dojo)
 date: 2019-05-22
 author: Dave Whiteley
 permalink: /strongblog/hackerjs-meetup-june-12/